Rive1311/Opt-Chem_Eng/README.md

 The sixth sheet contains data for the feedstock, while the seventh sheet contains data for the biocrude and the ninth sheet contains data for the upgraded biocrude.

-The user is prompted to change the input to his needs, but ONLY THE GREEN HIGHLIGHTED CELLS.
+The user is prompted to change the input to his needs, but ONLY THE GREEN HIGHLIGHTED CELLS in sheets 6,7,9.

 In sheet 8 there is also a database of compounds from which the user can choose.